At the end of "The Zillo Beast Strikes Back" Palpatine gave Dr. Boll her next instructions: to clone the Zillo. It never came up again.

 All-CGI Cartoon: It has a quite high quality CGI (both modelling and animation wise) for a TV show.

-All Planets Are Earth-Like: Almost every planet visited by the characters have atmosphere breathable to them regardless of their species, as well as gravity equal to each other's.
+All Planets Are Earth-Like: Almost every planet visited by the characters have atmosphere breathable to them regardless of their species, as well as gravity equal to each other's; although certain characters are seen wearing gas masks-characters who are canonically, aliens who find earth-normal atmosphere toxic.

 Dathomir has permanently red sky, which means it's atmosphere must contain something not Earth-like.
 Despite this Anakin and Obi-Wan have no problem breathing when they visit it.
 Similarly Ventress and Savage who were born on the planet have no problem breathing on other planets either.